 Marlene at work

-But Marlene explains that, sadly, communication breakdowns can happen when end-of-life patients are discharged from the hospital.
-In some cases, loved ones aren’t properly informed about the support that’s available to them, which can lead them to struggle to provide care by themselves.
+But, Marlene explains that, sadly, communication breakdowns can happen when end-of-life patients are discharged from the hospital.
+In some cases, loved ones aren’t properly informed about the support that’s available, which can lead them to struggle to provide care by themselves.

 “Many of the relatives haven’t had any experience with death before.
 We come in, educate them, and tell them stories.
 We explain the procedures and support that’s out there.
 Some relatives say, ‘I didn’t know this even existed.’”